pbagheesh/boilerplate-api/README.md

 ## Flavors

 hapi pal makes it easy to use the boilerplate as a jumping-off point for several different types of projects, which we call "flavors" (:lollipop: :fries: :doughnut: :poultry_leg:).

+Think of flavors as extensions that are injected directly into your code.
+Take the swagger flavor, it adds a neat feature that allows you to view and test your API routes at localhost: yourhost /documentation.

 Flavors may be mixed and matched, or skipped altogether.
 Only utilize them if they'll be useful to you!

-They're simple little buggers.
-We've simply tagged commits that we think will contain useful code patches depending on what direction you'd like to take your project.
+**To start *** pull all the flavors as shown below:

 **Pull down the latest flavors**
 ```sh